Greenheart/reconnect.earth/src/data/reconnect.md

 ---

 ### TODO: Add humane tech, doguhnut, platform co-op free software to the app and tech collection section (and dedicated page)

+Our guiding question is: What if humane technology was the norm, designed to empower connection, reflection and regenerative and distributive action?

 ---